 St Joseph's is a Sun Safe School.
 Children must wear their school hat at all times when outside.
-Please assist your child to remember to bring their hat every day; if they do not have it, they will not be able to play outside.
 A legionnaire hat distinguishes Prep students in the school.
 The hat will provided in the Prep Levy and your child's name will be written onto the hat.